 “Operational workers are usually mostly men, and being a woman in this workforce can be challenging at times when they think that you don’t know anything about operation plants.
 I’ve only heard it a few times in my career and I always make sure that they ‘eat their own words’.” - Victoria

 5. What do you think the future looks like for women in the workforce?

 “I think it’s critical we continue to champion diversity within and beyond gender.
-By that I mean seeing diverse representation of gender, cultural context, leadership styles and backgrounds.” – Jessie
+By that, I mean seeing a diverse representation of gender, cultural context, leadership styles and backgrounds.” – Jessie

 “Shirley Edmonds, my boss when I was 18, is still my inspiration.
 Without her, I would not have had the courage to take the risk and go into business for myself.
 She backed me and gave me lots of responsibility when I was still young and that gave me a great start.
 Also, Pink inspires me!
 She’s straight up, strong and believes in herself.
 She has sass and I love that too.” - Lynette

 "One of my inspirations is Sarah Marshall.
 She’s an American journalist, writer and podcast host who has done some incredible work about reconsidering how society remembers different events and phenomena.
 It’s a great reminder of how paradigms and perceptions can shift, about the stories we tell ourselves to make sense of what’s going on around us, and the flow-on effects this can have.
 (Her podcast is called You’re Wrong About if you’re interested!)” – Jessie